DA-MO-WANG/Notes/desk_jockey_note/Spring_transcation_management.md

 > The ease-of-use afforded by the use of the `@Transactional` annotation is best illustrated with an example, which is explained in the text that follows.
 Consider the following class definition:

 @Transactional 注解的简单使用在下面的例子中被更好地说明。

+> Used at the class level as above, the annotation indicates a default for all methods of the declaring class (as well as its subclasses).
+Alternatively, each method can be annotated individually.
+See [Method visibility and `@Transactional`](https://docs.spring.io/spring-framework/docs/current/reference/html/data-access.html#transaction-declarative-annotations-method-visibility) for further details on which methods Spring considers transactional.
+Note that a class-level annotation does not apply to ancestor classes up the class hierarchy; in such a scenario, inherited methods need to be locally redeclared in order to participate in a subclass-level annotation.

+在